ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.x-touch/README.md

 ## Message Box
 There a two acepted commands:
 * `export` exports the actual values stored in the states of the devicegroups to the userdata folder x-touch.0
 * `import` imports the youngest file from the userdata folder.
-Alternitively you can specify `path`, `file` and/or the `devicegroup` number to restore.
-If no path is specified the userdata directory will be used.
+Additionally you can specify `file` and/or the `devicegroup` number to restore.
+If `path` is specified the entire filesystem will be used and a `file` name is mandatory.

 ## Changelog